Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **M64283FPsensor:** 0 = normal mode, 1 = special strategy to handle the unobtainium M64283FP sensor.
 It is advised to deactivate gameboycameraMode when using this mode to swicth to a single register strategy.
 - **slitscanDelay:** delay between slits in ms in slit-scan mode.
 0 allows recording about 12 slits per seconds in full sun.
 2000 gives interesting images with clouds.
 Be creative !
 - **colorMode:** 0 = normal mode, 1 = gives help to create color animation in timelapse mode: faster autoexposure and color filter to use indicated.
+- **colorservoPositions:** triplet for RGB positions of the servo arm in degree.
+PWM is on GPIO22.
+To power the servo, use a wire connected to any 5V line.
 - **jsonCorruption:** do not modify, internal check for json integrity.
 If this value is not reported correctly, json is considered as corrupted, copy a fresh one to SD card.

 ## Convert images to movie, script made by [HerrZatacke](https://github.com/HerrZatacke)